 Best Products to Import from China to Canada

-How to Choose A Shipping Method When Importing from China to Canada
+How to Ship Products from China to Canada?

 There are several simple rules you can always count on when considering the best shipping method to import your goods from China to Canada, such as:

-- Big cargos are transported through sea freight, whereas light cargo are shipped through air freights
+- Big cargo is transported by sea, whereas light cargo is shipped through air.

 And there are three common shipping methods to import goods from China to Canada.